 Right above Salinas Valley and stretching across the base of the Santa Lucia Mountains is the River Road Wine Trail.
 This boutique collection of Monterey County tasting rooms and wineries features intimate wine tasting opportunities with some of the best wines that Monterey County has to offer.
-The River Road Wine Trail features 10 different wine tasting rooms and if you're lucky you might be able to talk shop with the winemaker themselves!
+The River Road Wine Trail features over 10 different wine tasting rooms and if you're lucky you might be able to talk shop with the winemaker themselves!

 A huge part of the rich California history is the chain of missions in Alta California erected between 1769 and 1833 that served as military and religious outposts for the Spanish settlers.
 The Salinas Valley is home to two of the 21 missions in the Alta California chain, Mission Nuestra Señora de la Soledad and Mission San Antonio de Padua.